arantespp/arantespp.com/posts/books/no-bs-time-management-for-entrepreneurs.md

 > Is what I'm doing, this minute, moving me measurably closes to my goals?

 The simply fact you measure your goals improve productivity.
 Just asking the question will enhance your productivity.
 Of course you need time for casual conversations, reading comics, and other activities that aren't correlated to your goals.
-Buy you should to do those things consciously and by choice.
+But you should to do those things consciously and by choice.

 #### 6. Tickle the Memory with Tickler Files